Battle of Grand Gulf: Background

-Early in the American Civil War, Union military leadership developed the Anaconda Plan, which was a strategy to defeat the Confederate States of America.
-A significant component of this strategy was controlling the Mississippi River.
+Early in the American Civil War, the Union military leadership developed the Anaconda Plan, which was a strategy to defeat the Confederate States of America.
+A significant component of this strategy was controlling the Mississippi River, thus isolating the western Confederacy from the remainder.
 Much of the Mississippi Valley fell under Union control in early 1862 after the capture of New Orleans, Louisiana, and several land victories.
-The strategically important city of Vicksburg, Mississippi was still in Confederate hands, serving as both a strong defensive position by commanding the river and as the linchpin between the two halves of the Confederacy.
-Union Navy elements were sent upriver from New Orleans in May to try to take the city, a move that was ultimately unsuccessful.
+The strategically important city of Vicksburg, Mississippi was still in Confederate hands, serving as a strong defensive position that commanded the river and prevented the Union from separating the two parts of the Confederacy.
+Union Navy elements were sent upriver from New Orleans in May to try to take the city, a move that was unsuccessful.
 In late June, a joint army-navy expedition returned to make another campaign against Vicksburg.
 Union Navy leadership decided that the city could not be taken without more infantrymen, who were not forthcoming.
-An attempt to cut a canal across a meander of the river, bypassing Vicksburg, failed.
+An attempt to cut Williams's Canal across a meander of the river in June and July, bypassing Vicksburg, failed.

 In late November, about 40,000 Union infantry commanded by Major General Ulysses S. Grant began moving south towards Vicksburg from a starting point in Tennessee.
-Grant ordered a retreat after a supply depot and part of his supply line were destroyed during the Holly Springs Raid and Forrest's West Tennessee Raid.
-Meanwhile, another arm of the expedition under the command of Major General William T. Sherman left Memphis, Tennessee on the same day as the Holly Springs Raid and traveled down the Mississippi River.
+Grant ordered a retreat after a supply depot and part of his supply line were destroyed during the Holly Springs Raid on December 20 and Forrest's West Tennessee Raid.
+Meanwhile, another arm of the expedition under the command of Major General William T. Sherman left Memphis, Tennessee, on the same day as the Holly Springs Raid and traveled down the Mississippi River.
 After diverting up the Yazoo River, Sherman's men began skirmishing with Confederate soldiers defending a line of hills above the Chickasaw Bayou.
 A Union attack on December 29 was defeated decisively at the Battle of Chickasaw Bayou, and Sherman's men withdrew on January 1, 1863.

 By late March, further attempts to bypass Vicksburg had failed.
-Grant then considered three plans: to withdraw to Memphis and retry the overland route through northern Mississippi; to move south along the west side of the Mississippi River, cross below Vicksburg, and then strike for the city; or to make an amphibious assault across the river against Vicksburg.
+Grant then considered three plans: to withdraw to Memphis and retry the overland route through northern Mississippi; to move south along the west side of the Mississippi River, cross below Vicksburg, and then strike for the city; or to make an amphibious assault across the river directly against Vicksburg.
 An assault across the river risked heavy casualties, and a withdrawal to Memphis could be politically disastrous if the public perceived such a movement as a retreat.
 Grant then decided upon the downstream crossing.
 The advance along the west bank of the Mississippi began on March 29, and was spearheaded by Major General John A. McClernand's troops.
 The movement down the river was masked by decoy operations such as Steele's Greenville expedition, Streight's Raid, and Grierson's Raid.
 Confederate regional commander John C. Pemberton fell for the Union decoys (especially Grierson's Raid), and lost touch with the true tactical situation, believing Grant was withdrawing.